Purpose of Environmental Health and Safety

 - The container must be labeled appropriately.

-- Barrels, carboys and safety tins should be no more than 4/5’s full and in good condition.
+- Barrels, carboys and safety tins should be no more than 4/5’s full (to allow for thermal expansion) and in good condition.

 The following criteria have been established for the collection of hazardous materials and should be strictly observed.